Sebastianhju/Runeterra-5e/Rules/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Inspiration/GlacialAugment.png" Align=left width=15% height=15%>

 When you immobilize a target, you can choose to cover the terrain beneath them in ice.
 A 15 foot radius centered around the enemy is turned to difficult terrain for enemies.
 All enemy targets standing within the area gains a bane to attack rolls and attacks against them gains a boon.
 This effect lasts until you use this effect again.

+**Alteration**: When _Glacial Augment_ is activated a hailstorm appear in a 120ft tall sylinder in the area as long as it is active.
+All creatures that start their turn in there that are concetrating or flying must make a constitution saving throw, dc 10 + twice your proficiency bonus, on a failed save they loose concentration and drop to the ground if they were flying.

 The area of effect increases by 5 feet at levels 5, 11 and 17.